-- A. Weekly Reflections: 60% Due each week as indicated in the syllabus
+- A. 5 Weekly Reflections: 60% (First 3 worth 10% each, and the last 2 worth 15% each).
+Due each week as indicated in the syllabus

 - B. Final Exam: 40%

 Long Description of Assignments:

-A. 6 Weekly Reflections: (Worth /10 each): Due each week as indicated throughout the syllabus.
+A. 5 Weekly Reflections: (First 3 worth /10 each and last two worth 15% each): Due each week as indicated throughout the syllabus.
 Under no circumstances will late submissions be accepted for reflections.
 Suggested length: Approx. 2 typed double-spaced pages per week In accordance with the schedule set out in the syllabus below, students are required to submit a reflection which considers the theme examined during the week, indicated.
-Resources or information external to the course should not be the primary focus.
+Resources or information external to the course should not be included.
 Here's how to approach a reflection: